 As reported by Bitdefender, the latest Zoom scam isn't actually anything particularly revolutionary.
 In fact, sextortion scams have been around almost as long as people have been using webcams.
 The surge in Zoom usage makes this scam attempt potentially effective for the perpetrators, but services like Skype and even WhatsApp have been name-checked in such scam emails in the past.

-Don't let scammers put you off using Zoom – see our Zoom Pricing guide to get started
+Don't let scammers put you off using Zoom – see our guide to Zoom Plans and Pricing to get started

 Example of the scam email, courtesy of Bitdefender